barrelstrength/sprout-docs/docs/sitemaps/custom-pages.md

+---
+date: 2019-05-01
+description: Custom Sections allow you to add arbitrary page URLs to your XML Sitemap and manage metadata for pages that may not be otherwise supported using the URL-Enabled Sections or Element Metadata field.
+---

 # Custom Sections

 Custom Sections allow you to add arbitrary page URLs to your XML Sitemap and manage metadata for pages that may not be otherwise supported using the URL-Enabled Sections or Element Metadata field.